monuszko/conf/README.rst

 Purpose
 =======

-Elegant way to share config files between my Linux computers.
+An elegant way to share config files between my Linux computers.

 In a nutshell, my whole home directory is in a *bare* git repo.
 Then I can add selected files using::